6.8. Current Issues: Police Shootings

 Tiffany Morey

-One of the most controversial issues in regards to policing in the 21st century are police shootings.
-The ‘police shooting’ topic causes much debate and is always in the headlines of every media outlet when it occurs.
-After an officer-involved shooting, citizens want answers, rightfully so.
+One of the most controversial issues regarding policing in the 21st century is police shootings.
+This topic causes much debate and is always in the headlines of every media outlet when it occurs.
+After an officer-involved shooting, citizens want answers, and rightfully so.
 Unfortunately, police departments cannot immediately provide those answers.
 The all too familiar ‘no comment’ or ‘we do not have any information at this time’ or only providing limited facts, does not appease saddened or angry family members or the general public.

 One case that signifies this all too well is the officer-involved shooting and killing of Michael Brown, in Ferguson, Missouri.
 [1]